shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/dynamic-tileentity-rendering.md

 After setting up the GL state (lighting, blending, etc.), we perform the translation (`GlStateManager.translate`) and rotation (`GlStateManager.rotate`).

 There are two parts to the translation: we translate it to `x + 0.5`, `y + 1.25`, and `z + 0.5` which is above the center of our block, on top of the pedestal.
 The second part is the part that changes: the `offset` in the `y` value.
 The offset is the height of the item for any given frame.
-We recalculate this each time because we want it ot be animating bouncing up and down.
+We recalculate this each time because we want it to be animating bouncing up and down.
 We calculate this by:

 1. Taking the time (in ticks) since the pedestal was modified by subtracting the `lastChangeTime` from the current total world time.
 2. Adding the partial ticks.
 (The partial ticks is a fractional value representing the amount of time that's passed between the last full tick and now.
 We use this because otherwise the animation would be jittery because there are fewer ticks per second than frames per second.)